Enid A. Haupt Conservatory

 The Conservatory also hosts the Garden’s seasonal exhibitions, including the annual Orchid Show, Holiday Train Show, and themed flower shows that reveal surprising connections between plants and culture.
 These immersive experiences will transport you to another time and place and dazzle you with their ingenious designs.

-Please note: Restoration work in limited areas of the Enid A. Haupt Conservatory is taking place April 29, 2019 through May 31, 2020.
+Please note: Restoration work in limited areas of the Enid A. Haupt Conservatory is taking place Spring 2019 through Summer 2020.
 This requires a temporary closing of its Palms of the World Gallery and two adjacent galleries to enable routine maintenance on the dome above it.
 The majority of the Conservatory’s galleries remain open during this period presenting plants from around the globe.